SEO without link building. Is it really possible?

 This can be a great way to come up with ideas for content that you know people are already searching for.

 On top of that, you may want to take advantage of semantic SEO.
-It’s the practice of optimizing your content to target not only the main keyword but also all the related keywords.
+It’s the practice of optimizing your content to target not only the main keyword but also all the related terms.

-And by targeting a broader range of keywords, you can improve your chances of ranking for long-tail words, including LSI terms.
+And by targeting a broader range of keywords, you can improve your chances of ranking for long-tails, including LSI terms.

 Another way to do SEO without link building is through keyword research.

-This involves finding the right keywords to target with your content.
+This involves finding the right terms to target with your content.

-If you choose the right terms, you may have better chances to can rank high in the search results without having many (or any) backlinks.
+If you choose the correct ones, you may have better chances to rank high in the search results without having many (or any) backlinks.